NKjoep/MooCells/README.md

 It helps you to develop javascript enhanced forms defining relationship between elements.

-Quickly, is possible to calcute element values like in spreadsheets.
+Quickly, it make possible to calcute element values like in spreadsheets.

 Demo